feathersjs/docs/hooks/common.md

 `setByDot(obj: object, path: string, value: any, ifDelete: boolean): void`

-`getItems` gets a value from an object using dot notation, e.g. `employee.address.city`.
+`getByDot` gets a value from an object using dot notation, e.g. `employee.address.city`.
 It does not differentiate between non-existent paths and a value of `undefined`.

 `setByDot` is the companion to `getByDot`.
 It sets a value in an object using dot notation.